raphfigueroa321/BipedalWalker/README.md

 This repository trains and evaluates PPO agents on the Gymnasium Box2D BipedalWalker-v3 environment.
-It includes training recipes, light reward wrappers (hull-angle and leg-contact penalties), utilities to record GIFs, visualize runs, and compute final statistics from TensorBoard logs.
+It includes training recipes, light reward wrappers (hull-angle and leg-contact penalties), and scripts to record GIFs, visualize runs, and compute final statistics from TensorBoard logs.
+This current model can "solve" the normal version and reach 300 points in 1600 time steps.

 **Requirements**
 - Python 3.8+ and packages listed in `requirements.txt`.